ShawnTSH1229/ShawnTSH1229.github.io/source/_posts/Virtual-Shadow-Map-In-XEngine.md

 ## Mark Cache Miss Tiles

-VSMs only update the tiles that have changed compared to previous frame.
-This reduces the number of draw calls since we can reuse the previous frame data in the cached virtual shadow map texture.
-To find all of the tiles that changed in this frame, simplified VSMs project the bound boxes of the dynamic objects into the shadow view space.
-Following that, the VSM iterates and marks all tiles within these bound boxes projected range.
-The VSMs only mark tiles as cache misses for **those tiles that were rendered in this frame**.
-All of the mip levels covered are conservatively marked as cache miss.
-In the following gif image, we can see that the cache missed tile with yellow color is updated every frame:
+Update only the tiles having changed compared to the previous frame, which reduces the number of draw calls by reusing the previous frame data cached in the virtual shadow map texture.
+For finding all of the tiles that changed in the current frame, simplified VSMs project the bound boxes of the dynamic objects receiving shadow into the shadow view space.
+Following that, the tiles rendered in the current frame as well as within these bound boxes' projected area are iterated and marked as cache missing.
+All tiles' mip levels covered are conservatively marked as cache misses.
+The following gif image shows the cache missing tile with yellow color updated every frame:

 <p align="center">
     <img src="/resource/vsm_project/gif/tile_cache_miss.gif" width="80%" height="80%">